celinelatulipe/ThinkLikeComputer/_sources/IndefiniteIteration/listenerLoop.rst

 * If you enter zero the first time you are asked for a price, the loop will end, and the program will try to divide by zero.
 Use an ``if``/``else`` statement outside the loop to avoid the division by zero and tell the user that you can't compute an average without data.
-* This program doesn't display the amounts to two decimal places.
-You'll be introduced to that in another chapter.

 Validating Input
 ~~~~~~~~~~~~~~~~~~~